COVID-19 Protocols for the 2021-22 School Year

-AGS’s top priorities when considering the upcoming school year are to keep our students safe and to do all we can to ensure they are able to learn in person whenever possible.
-We strongly encourage all students and family members who are eligible to receive a COVID-19 vaccine to do so.
-Our protocols are designed to protect every member of our community, including our youngest students, who are not yet eligible to be vaccinated against COVID-19.
+AGS’s top priorities are to keep our students safe and to do all we can to ensure they are able to learn in person whenever possible.
+Students are encouraged to receive the COVID-19 vaccine and booster shots as recommended by the CDC.
+As of November 2021, faculty and staff are required to either have received the vaccination or submit negative test results on a weekly basis.
 In order to operate a fully in-person program and offer our students an experience that includes arts, athletics, collaborative activities, and more, we have implemented the following protocols:

-- In alignment with new recommendations from the CDC, masks will be required indoors for all students, faculty and staff, and visitors.
-Masks will be optional outdoors for all community members.
-Visitors will be permitted on campus but must remain masked at all times.
+- In alignment with recommendations from the CDC, masks are optional indoors for all students, faculty and staff, and visitors.
+Masks are optional outdoors for all community members.
+Visitors will be permitted on campus.

-- We will continue to encourage frequent hand washing/sanitizing and implement appropriate cleaning procedures throughout our physical spaces, including special attention to high-touch spaces.
+- We encourage frequent hand washing/sanitizing and implement appropriate cleaning procedures throughout our physical spaces, including special attention to high-touch spaces.

 - Students should follow CDC recommendations regarding symptoms, close contacts, and quarantine.
 Our nurse, Monique Rodriguez, can assist you with questions pertaining to your family’s individual situation.

 Everyone at AGS appreciates the support and cooperation of our families as we work together to mitigate the spread of COVID-19.
 As public health guidance evolves, our COVID-19 Health and Safety Task Force may update our protocols to align with new recommendations and will keep you informed if any protocols change.